-This strategy does not include community engagement processes for development and associated applications, planning proposals, Development Control Plans (DCP), Contribution Plans, Planning Agreements and Local Strategic Planning Statements.
-These processes are set out in Council's Community Participation Plan (CPP), which incorporates the engagement and notification requirements outlined in the Environmental Planning & Assessment Act 1979.
+This strategy does not include community engagement processes for development and associated applications, planning proposals, Development Control Plans (DCP), Contribution Plans, Planning Agreements and Local Strategic Planning Statements (LSPS).
+These processes are set out in Council's Community Participation Plan (CPP), which incorporates the engagement and notification requirements outlined in the Environmental Planning & Assessment Act (EP&A) 1979 and relates to the planning functions of Council as set out in Schedule 1 of the Act.